THE LAYMAN’S QUANT LEXICON

 Default Probability

-In credit risk modeling, default probability is a critical metric.
-It quantifies the likelihood of a borrower defaulting on their debt obligations within a given time frame.
-It is often modeled using statistical and mathematical tools and is integral to the pricing of credit derivatives like credit default swaps.
+Default probability quantifies the likelihood of a borrower defaulting on debt obligations within a specified time frame, critical for pricing credit derivatives like credit default swaps.

 Derman-Kani Model